itskalender/utility-functions/README.md

 4. Create the function `forEach`.
 5. Create the function `mapWith` that is the same as `map`, but this time use the `forEach` method inside of the `mapWith` function.
 6. Create the function `reduce`.
-6. Create the function `intersection`.
+7. Create the function `intersection`.
+8. Create the function `union` that takes in an array of arrays, compares the inner arrays, and returns a new array that contains all elements.
+If there are duplicate elements, only add it once to the new array.
+Preserve the order of the elements starting from the first element of the first array.

 ## Notes

 - The challenges are taken from Will Sentance's [course](https://frontendmasters.com/courses/javascript-hard-parts-v2/) on FrontendMasters.